 Above is the list of items that are in the retail store and their code as per the retail owner to create the barcode in order to scan it.
-The code consists of numbers which need to be created for the barcode.
+The code consists of numbers that need to be created for the barcode.
 Make sure the format for the code is in “Text”.

 Install the “Code39” from the above link.

-We can see the font style of “Code39” in the excel font list after installing it, close and reopen the excel.
+We can see the font style of “Code39” in the font list after installing it, close and reopen the excel.
 We can see in the list as follows: